Baby-safe cleaning: using EWG to help you find safe cleaners

 EWG'S GUIDE TO HEALTHY CLEANING

 In EWG's Guide to Healthy Cleaning, there is a mix of green and conventional cleaning products.
-However, many supposedly green and non-toxic cleaning products with eco-certification like Safer Choice, Green Seal or EcoLogo have a rating other than A. In fact, only 5.5% of all the bathroom cleaners listed on EWG are rated A, which means that a whopping 94.5% show a potential for hazards to health or environment.
+However, many supposedly green and non-toxic cleaning products with eco-certifications like Safer Choice, Green Seal or EcoLogo have been rated lower than A by EWG.
+In fact, only 5.5% of all the bathroom cleaners listed on EWG are rated A, meaning that a whopping 94.5% show potential hazards to health or the environment.

 BRANDS WITHOUT EWG RATING

-As a concerned parent, you are probably already checking the rating for the cleaning products you currently have in your home.
-But while EWG's product database is extensive and growing all the time, it might not include the product you are searching for.
-What does that mean for the product?
+As a concerned parent, you probably already have checked the ratings for the cleaning products you currently use in your home.
+However, while the EWG database is quite extensive and continuously growing, it may not include some products you are searching for.
+But why are these products not included?

-However, getting a product rated by the EWG is completely free - the manufacturer does not have to pay in order to get their products reviewed and the rating published in their database.
-Therefore, it seems strange that some cleaning product manufacturers, especially of "green" cleaners, don’t have any EWG ratings for their products.
+It’s not surprising that the EWG doesn’t list all the brands.
+There are hundreds of brands and thousands of products, and they keep getting re-formulated all the time.
+But then again, getting a product rated by the EWG is completely free - the manufacturer does not have to pay to get their products reviewed and the ratings published in their database.
+Therefore, it seems strange that some cleaning product manufacturers, especially "green" cleaners, don’t have EWG ratings for their products.
 If the product is truly eco-friendly and non-toxic, they should want to have it rated and published in EWG's database - unless they have something to hide!

 BABY-SAFE CLEANING PRODUCTS

-Together with a recognized and stringent eco-certification, an A rating in EWG's Guide to Healthy Cleaning will show you which cleaning products have little to no health risks for your little one.
-Even better, since EWG doesn't only rely on the list of ingredients on the product labels, they can also identify some hidden ingredients manufacturers would like to keep secret.
-So you can use EWG's Guide to Healthy Cleaning (and other consumer guides) to find products that are non-toxic and therefore safe to use around your family.
+Together with a reputable and strict eco-certification, an A rating in the EWG’s Guide to Healthy Cleaning highlights which cleaning product will have little to no health risks for your little one.
+Even better, EWG goes beyond the list of ingredients on the product labels.
+Their team also has the ability to identify some hidden ingredients manufacturers would rather keep secret.
+That means that EWG’s guide to healthy living is also a fantastic platform to find non-toxic products that are safe to use around your pets and family.